Electric motors for electric vehicles: $400 billion confusion

 The report reveals how the REM system is taking a larger share of cost over the years as simpler batteries reduce in cost.
 By contrast, REM systems are variously being asked to grab regenerative energy, eliminate transmission, provide better speed/ torque characteristics and even form part of the structure such as tucked into the wheel with brake and controller.
-In hybrids add takeoff.
-Creeping and active cruising with engine off and start and boost the engine.
+In mild hybrids we shall one day see pure electric take-off, creeping and active cruising with engine off not just electric start and boost the engine from one or two REMs.
 Crucially, in addition to becoming motor-generators, more REMs are being used per vehicle for reasons explained in the report which has in-wheel forecasts for that form of multi-motor.

 New business opportunities, new skills